Everest Three Passes Trek - 19 Days

 Sagarmatha National Park Entry Permit

-Gokyo Ri (5357 meters), Kalapathar (5644 meters), and Chukung (4730 meters): Major Attractions of the Everest 3 Pass Trekking
+Gokyo Ri (5357 meters), Kalapatthar (5644 meters), and Chukung (4730 meters): Major Attractions of the Everest 3 Pass Trekking

 As you reach Gokyo Ri, take your time to indulge in the breathtaking views of peaks like Cho Oyu, Lhotse, Makalu, and Mount Everest.
 From the summit of Gokyo Ri, you can also get a panoramic view of the Khumbu region.

-Customized Everest Three Pass Trek 19 Days Itineraries for 2024/2025
+Customized Everest Three Pass Trek 19-Day Itineraries for 2025/2026

-Set out on an amazing adventure on the 19-day Everest Three Passes Trek with The Everest Holiday.
+Embark on an incredible 19-day adventure on the Everest Three Passes Trek with The Everest Holiday.
 Our expert guides will help you complete the exciting adventure that lies ahead.
 With us, you will get professionally trained guides with years of expertise and in-depth knowledge of the Everest region.
+The Everest Holiday is an expert in creating the most reliable trekking packages for the Everest Three Passes Trek.
+We tailor our itineraries to meet the diverse needs and requirements of our travelers.
+To customize your Everest Three Passes Trek, you can call us or contact our support staff to discuss your preferences.

 • An ultimate journey comprising captivating mountain vistas

-• Ascend to breathtaking viewpoints like Kalapatthar and Gokyo Ri for panoramic mountain views.
+• Ascend to breathtaking viewpoints like Kala Patthar and Gokyo Ri for panoramic mountain views.

-• Serenity amid the mystical turquoise waters of the Gokyo Lakes
+• Serenity amid the mystical turquoise waters of the Gokyo Lakes and spiritual exploration of the Buddhist monasteries and Gompas along the trail.

 The Everest View Trek is a shorter and more leisurely hike to the Everest View Hotel in Namche Bazaar.
 Despite the short duration, you will still get mesmerizing views of the Himalayan vistas.
 Pikey Peak Trek, in the lower Everest region, is an off-the-beaten-track trail that promises abundant adventures along the way.

 The Everest Holidays Pvt.
-Ltd customizes your treks to fit your schedule and preference.
+Ltd. customizes your treks to fit your schedule and preference.
 We offer a wide range of exploration options throughout Nepal.

 The weather in the Himalayas can be tricky.
 While trekking in Nepal, you need to consider the weather and timing, especially on challenging routes like the Everest Three Passes.
-Below, you can find the trekking conditions highlighting the advantages and disadvantages of all seasons.
+Below, you can find the trekking conditions, highlighting the advantages and disadvantages of all seasons.

-Everest 3 Pass Trekking Cost
+Everest 3 Pass Trekking Cost.

-The Everest Three Passes Trekking offers a remarkable opportunity to conquer three of Nepal's highest passes in a single journey.
+The Everest Three Passes Trek offers a remarkable opportunity to conquer three of Nepal's highest passes in a single journey.
 The challenge begins with Kongma La Pass, towering at 5,535 meters, unveiling panoramic views of the Everest and Makalu regions.

 Itinerary